asamallab/MCBF/Boolean_complexity/README.md

 Below is a plot of the variation of the average sensitivity and Boolean complexity of 4-input 'representative' Boolean functions with the bias.
 Number of isomorphic functions are the number of functions which can be obtained by permutation and negation of the input variables of the Boolean function.

 <img src="3d_bias_as_bc_plot.png">

+### CITATION
+In case you use the codes or data herein, please cite the manuscript:<br/> *Minimum complexity drives regulatory logic in Boolean models of living systems.* Ajay Subbaroyan, Olivier C. Martin, Areejit Samal, bioRxiv 2021.09.20.461164; doi: https://doi.org/10.1101/2021.09.20.461164